MichaelZaniewski/Excel-Salary-Dashboard/README.md

 - The most frequently occurring top job platform for a Business Analyst in Germany and the United Kingdom is Ai-Jobs.net.

 ## Future Improvements
-- A way to improve this dashboard could be to filter to remove outlying data past a certain threshold before its calculated into medians or plotted on the map.
+- A way to improve this dashboard could be to filter to remove outlying data past a certain threshold before it's calculated into medians or plotted on the map.
 For instance, there are job postings with salary_year_avgs of upwards of 960K in the dataset with only one instance of that salary listed.
-While this is a great dream to have, its not necessarily in the realm of realistic.
+While this is a great dream to have, it's not necessarily in the realm of realistic.
 A fix for this would be to add a clause that removes values of salary_year_avg > 350,000 before aggregating.
 Another approach would be to eliminate jobs based on salary frequency in intervals.
 If there are less than 3 jobs with a salary between 950K-1M then they're removed, but if there are more than 15 jobs with salaries between 300K-350K, then they're kept.

 - Other improvements one could make is to pull in the salary_hour_avg or the job_skills fields so the user can view median hourly rates or input the skills they possess to further filter down and personalize results.